TheLastSultan/RocketDevsDocs/docs/index.md

 # Why RocketDevs?

 At RocketDevs, we are on a mission to make technical hiring simple.
 Our unique approach combines unparalleled value, rigorous screening, and productivity management to deliver top-notch performance at unbeatable value.
-All while bringing opportunity to developers where it is needed most.
+All while bringing opportunity to regions where it is needed most.

 ### **Unparalleled Cost/Impact**